-As a result, numerous internal policies and rules were also updated/issued with a view to establishing and promoting a stronger and more widespread risk culture at all levels of the organisation.
-The awareness of risk and the correct knowledge and application of internal risk monitoring models - especially those which have been validated for regulatory purposes - are fundamental prerequisites for effective, sound and prudent business management.
+Group Risk governance is provided centrally by the Parent Company's Board of Directors, which also supervises and is responsible for the updating and issue of internal policies and regulations in order to promote and guarantee a continuously greater and more widespread risk culture at all levels of the organisation.
+Awareness of risks and the correct knowledge and application of the internal processes and models governing those risks - especially for those validated for regulatory purposes - are fundamental requirements for effective, sound and prudent business management.